 - The company’s revenue increased from US$ 90.8 Billion in 2017 to US$ 92.6 Billion in 2018, which was an incline of 2.1%

-The company operates through seven business segments namely: powdered and liquid beverages, nutrition and health science, milk products and ice cream, pet care, prepared dishes and cooking aids, confectionary, and water
+The company operates through seven business segments namely: powdered and liquid beverages, nutrition and health science, milk products and ice cream, pet care, prepared dishes and cooking aids, confectionery, and water

-- Powdered and liquid beverages segment includes coffee, cocoa and malt beverages, and tea categories.
+- The powdered and liquid beverages segment includes coffee, cocoa, malt beverages, and tea categories.
 This business features major brands such as Nescafé, Nespresso, and Milo.

-- Nutrition business segment includes infant formula and baby food.
+- The nutrition business segment includes infant formula and baby food.
 In addition, Nestlé Health Science (NHSc) is engaged in medical nutrition, consumer care, and vitamins, minerals, and supplements.

-- Milk products segment offers dairy products under the Nido brand.
+- The milk products segment offers dairy products under the Nido brand.
 In addition, the company’s coffee creamer business is based on constant innovation with a market‑leading brand, “Coffee Mate”.
-With regards to ice cream, the company offers a wide range of indulgent products, from affordable price, to premium offerings.
+With regards to ice cream, the company offers a wide range of indulgent products, from affordable prices to premium offerings.

 - Nestlé Purina’s segment includes major brands such as Pro Plan, Purina ONE, Gourmet, and Merrick, among others.
-The company focuses to improve core products, address consumer preferences for natural pet food, advance e-commerce capabilities, and also offer newly personalized Direct‑to‑Consumer experiences.
+The company focuses to improve core products, addressing consumer preferences for natural pet food, advancing e-commerce capabilities, and also offering newly personalized Direct‑to‑Consumer experiences.

-- Prepared dishes and cooking aids segment offers a wide range of daily staples – from bouillons, soups, ambient, and chilled culinary products – to frozen food and pizzas.
-Through brands including Stouffer’s, Maggi, and Buitoni, the company is focusing on renovating product portfolio with more natural, tasty, and healthy ingredients.
-The group also engaged in manufacturing cold sauces and condiments under various brands such as Thomy, Crosse & Blackwell and Winiary.
+- The prepared dishes and cooking aids segment offers a wide range of daily staples – from bouillons, soups, ambient, and chilled culinary products – to frozen food and pizzas.
+Through brands including Stouffer’s, Maggi, and Buitoni, the company is focusing on renovating its product portfolio with more natural, tasty, and healthy ingredients.
+The group also engaged in manufacturing cold sauces and condiments under various brands such as Thomy, Crosse & Blackwell, and Winiary.

-- Confectionery segment includes the global brand – KitKat – and a large portfolio of much‑loved local brands.
+- The confectionery segment includes the global brand – KitKat – and a large portfolio of much‑loved local brands.
 The company is continuously focusing on innovation to provide consumers with healthier options.
 In March 2018, Nestlé launched MilkyBar Wowsomes, which is a new chocolate bar with 30% less sugar.

 - 1866: Foundation of Anglo-Swiss Condensed Milk Co.